People keep telling me that the things I do are hard.

 Patti Smith’s memoir, Just Kids is on my just-read shelf.
 It is a beautiful homage to both New York and a creative woman struggling and growing into her own.
 I saw myself in her, walking the streets of New York as a college student, and now, as I throw words at a page and wonder if they’ll resonate the way I want them to.

 CBGB’s is a designer clothing store and the Palladium is an NYU dorm (complete with an unlimited Sunday brunch with a chocolate fountain – I may or may not speak from experience).

 Taking creative risk is something that is simply not possible in New York anymore.
-That is, unless you have a trust fund, a situation where you pay no rent or living expenses, or are fine never sleeping so you can work two day jobs.
+That is, unless you have a trust fund, a situation where you pay no rent or living expenses, or are fine never sleeping so you can work two full time day jobs.
 Yet rarely does the last situation leave you with the time or energy left over to create.

 I left New York because I was tired.

 Not just physically tired, but tired of having to defend myself for being frustrated in the city that everyone dreams to live in.
 I didn’t want to pay $1000 a month for a basement room in a four bedroom apartment anymore.
 I was overworked and stressed out and 2015 fled by as if it was barely there at all.
 (For more New York musings, read why Veren believes New York glorifies personhood but does not prioritize people.)

 Here in Madrid, I’m not constantly tired from being overworked.
 Living here grants me more time and energy – I wake up excited to work on projects I’m passionate about.
 I’m free to take more risks, and of that, I’m acutely aware of and grateful.
 I don’t want to squander it.

 Then there’s a voice that says, “Do not waste this.
 Do not fuck this opportunity up.”

 With creative risk – with any risk – comes fear.